sharknoon/umbrel-app-linter-action/README.md

 # Umbrel App Linter

-A GitHub Action that checks your umbrelOS Apps for issues and provides fixes
+A GitHub Action that checks your umbrelOS Apps for issues and provides fixes.

 ## Linting apps on Pull Requests

-When using Pull Requests, this action automatically detects the changed files.
+When using Pull Requests, this action automatically detects the changed files and lints them.

+The linting result will be published as annotations, a job summary and a Pull Request comment.

 ```yml
 name: CI